Facebook Ads vs. Google Ads: An In-Depth Comparison

 5. Video Ads

 One of the key aspects of Facebook as a visual-heavy platform is its emphasis on video content.
-For this reason, video ads are a great way to create memorable and inspirational content that people will remember your brand for.
+For this reason, video ads and Facebook cover video specs are a great way to create memorable and inspirational content that people will remember your brand for.
 Video ads are also pretty affordable; they can cost as little as one cent per view.

 Google Adwords Ads Best Features: